zatchliu/rosette-identification/StyleGuide.md

     ```

 ## Naming conventions
-Variable, function and class names should be clear and concise.
+Variable, function, and class names should be clear and concise.
 A longer, more descriptive name is better than a short and unclear one.

 ### Name Casing